Position Announcement

 Bristol Pond & Monkton Pond Boat Launch Steward & Knotweed Removal Technician (part-time, temporary)

-The Lewis Creek Association (LCA) is a non-profit conservation organization that does sustainability and conservation work in the towns of the middle Lake Champlain Valley.
-LCA is seeking two qualified individuals to provide part-time education and outreach to the recreational users of Bristol Pond and Monkton Pond from June to August 2024.
+The Lewis Creek Association (LCA) is a non-profit watershed organization that does sustainability and conservation work in the towns of the middle Lake Champlain Valley.
+LCA is seeking one qualified individual to provide part-time education and outreach to the recreational users of Bristol Pond and Monkton Pond from June to August 2026.
 The boat launch steward’s primary responsibility will be interacting with recreational boaters, anglers, and the general public to educate them about aquatic invasive species threats to the watershed and the proper cleaning methods for their recreational equipment.
 While educating the public, the boat launch steward will also collect survey data on boater behaviors as well as identify and remove invasive species from watercrafts.
-In addition, the boat launch steward will remove Japanese knotweed from a public demonstration site in Ferrisburgh (with the help of public volunteers) one half-day per week.
+At Bristol Pond, the steward will also remove brittle naiad (a non-native aquatic invasive) from around the boat launch in their down time.
+In addition, the boat launch steward will remove Japanese knotweed from three public demonstration sites: one in Ferrisburgh and two in Starksboro one full day per week for 16 weeks (weekly May-July, every other week August-September or October).
+This work will include collecting data on removal efforts, and occasionally hosting public events at the sites, explaining the work of how to manually remove Japanese knotweed.

 Position Overview

-Hire Timeline: Applications no later than May 15; boat launch steward position runs from June to the end of August, with some flexibility; knotweed duties will begin in April or May and extend into September or early October, past the end of the boat launch steward duties
+Hire Timeline: Applications on a rolling basis, no later than March 31; boat launch steward position runs from June to the end of August, with some flexibility; knotweed duties will begin in late April/early May and extend into September or early October, beginning before and extending past the end of the boat launch steward duties (flexible)

 Position Description

-Bristol Pond and Monkton Pond are ecologically diverse ponds, that are popular with anglers, recreational boaters, and wildlife enthusiasts.
-Currently there are three known aquatic invasive species within Bristol Pond: Eurasian Watermilfoil, European Frogbit, and Brittle Naiad, and three aquatic invasive species at Monkton Pond: Banded Mystery Snails, Eurasian Watermilfoil, and Curly-leaf Pondweed.
+Bristol Pond and Monkton Pond are ecologically diverse ponds that are popular with anglers, recreational boaters, and wildlife enthusiasts.
+Currently there are three known aquatic invasive species within Bristol Pond: Eurasian Watermilfoil, European Frogbit, and Brittle Naiad, and four aquatic invasive species at Monkton Pond: Chinese Mystery Snail, Banded Mystery Snail, Eurasian Watermilfoil, and Curly-leaf Pondweed.
 The boat launch steward will help LCA and our partners prevent aquatic invasive species from infesting other waterbodies in the State and will prevent other aquatic invasive species from being introduced to Bristol Pond and Monkton Pond by educating boaters and the community about invasive species threats and spread prevention techniques.
-Supervised by the LCA aquatic invasive species project coordinator, primary duties of the boat launch steward include:
+The steward will be required to attend state-led training.
+Supervised by the LCA boat launch steward coordinator, primary duties of the boat launch steward include:

-The boat launch steward will also be responsible for manually removing Japanese knotweed at a demonstration site in Ferrisburgh.
-The steward will spend 14-20 hours per week at the boat launch, and around 4 hours per week removing knotweed.
-Funding for this position is dependent on LCA receiving a contract from the grantor in a timely manner; delays to the start date may occur if a contract is late in arriving.
+The boat launch steward will also be responsible for manually removing Japanese knotweed at three demonstration sites (with the help of one other knotweed technician).
+The steward will spend 12 hours per week at the boat launches, and around 8 hours per week removing knotweed, plus some time for training, setting up sites, and data entry.

 Qualifications